- About Breast Cancer

 - Now three years into this merger, we are ready to consolidate our operations to one central office (our main office in Louisville), which will enable us to ensure more funds are available for mission-directed work.

-- All programs and services will continue throughout Kentuckiana and we are looking forward to hosting our two annual RACE FOR THE CURE events in Lexington and Louisville this October.
+- All programs and services will continue throughout Kentuckiana and we are looking forward to hosting our two annual RACE FOR THE CURE events in Lexington and Louisville.
+The Louisville Race for the Cure will be held October 12, 2019 and the Lexington Race for the Cure will be held April 25, 2020.

 Q: How will you continue to help individuals in need?